MatthewBeaudouinLafon/Project-Projects/README.md

 ## Installation

-On OS and Linux, enter the following:
+On OS and Linux, enter the following into a terminal, one line at a time (replacing <path/to/file> with the path to the downloaded file):

 ```
 git clone https://github.com/MatthewBeaudouinLafon/Project-Projects